“This is the beginning of a road whose end is totally unknown and totally known.”

 Certification

-Her work also reflects her additional training and experience in facilitating group work, Gestalt Body Work, Somatic Trauma Therapy, Attachment and Emotion Focused Therapy as well as her interest in Psychoanalytic Psychotherapy, Jungian Psychology, and Marion Woodman’s BodySoul rhythms work.
+Her work also reflects her additional training and experience in facilitating group work, Gestalt Body Work, Somatic Trauma Therapy, Attachment, and Emotion-Focused Therapy, as well as her interest in Psychoanalytic Psychotherapy, Jungian Psychology, and Marion Woodman’s BodySoul rhythms work.

 L’ame de la Foret (‘Soul of the Forest’) 1898 – Edgard Maxence